Mohiuddin655-PUB/flutter_andomie/README.md

 * Generate a single random color
 * Generate a list of random colors
 * Generate a list of colors from a provided list with random alpha values
+* Pick a color from existing colors by sequence or index

 ```dart
 void main() {